buildpacks/rfcs/text/0000-build-descriptor.md

   cmd = "java -jar target/gateway.jar"
 ```

-There is an open question about how we handle different buildpack groups for each image.
-It's also unclear if we actually run distinct builds, or if the images are derived from a single build.
+There is an open question about how if actually run distinct builds, or if the images are derived from a single build.

-## Codified Buildpacks
+## Example: Codified Buildpacks

-Given an app with a `buildpack.toml`, the lifecycle will read the `project.buildpacks` a buildpack group in the builder image.
+Given an app with a `buildpack.toml`, the lifecycle will read the `project.buildpacks` and generate an ephemeral buildpack group in the lifecycle.
 Only the buildpacks listed in `project.buildpacks` will be run (no other groups will be run).
 For example, an app might contain:

 ```toml
 [[project.buildpacks]]